persteenolsen/pso-gatsby-blog-one/src/posts/DevOps/2022/continuous-deployment.md

 ---
 The Project of this Blog are described below and by the link "About this Blog".

 This Blog is using a Continuous Deployment Pipeline as an important concept of DevOps.
-Git-based CMS are used for content administration.
+Git-based CMS are used for content administration by editors while VS Code and GitHub are used by developers.

 The Continuous Deployment Pipeline is implemented by